airo-ugent/airo-tulip/airo-tulip/README.md

 The `RobilePlatform` class instantiates a `PlatformDriver` and a `PlatformMonitor` in its constructor.
 These objects are available in the `driver` and `monitor` properties of the `RobilePlatform` class respectively.
 The `VelocityPlatformController` is instantiated by the `PlatformDriver` but not available through properties in the `PlatformDriver`.
 One can set a target velocity using a wrapper method in the `RobilePlatform` class.

+### Communication with `airo-tulip`

+The `airo-tulip` package has a subpackage called `server`.
+When working with the KELO Robile platform, you want to run the `TulipServer` on boot, typically, so that commands can be sent over the network.
+The `TulipServer` takes a desired IP address and port, which can be used to connect to it via a client.
+A client example can be found in `test_client.py`.

+The server is implemented via [0MQ](https://pyzmq.readthedocs.io/en/latest/), so it does not work over raw TCP sockets, but rather uses a higher level of abstraction.
+The server accepts messages, defined in `airo_tulip.server.messages`, which can be sent using `zmq.Socket.send_pyobj`: these messages are pickled, resp. unpickled, and contain the relevant information to drive the KELO Robile system via the `RobilePlatform` interface.

+When using `airo-tulip`, we recommend building an abstraction layer over your client, so that users only need to call methods such as
+`robile.set_platform_velocity_target()` and do not need to work with message objects directly.

 ## Velocity limits

 The drives of the KELO Robile are quite strong, so care should be taken when controlling them.